robotframework/robotframework/atest/README.rst

 Python in general, but the main reason is that the JVM is started by acceptance dozens of times and it always takes few seconds.

-Before a release tests should be executed separately using  Python, Jython, and IronPython to verify interoperability with all supported interpreters.
+Before a release tests should be executed separately using  Python, Jython, IronPython and PyPy to verify interoperability with all supported interpreters.
 Tests should also be run using different interpreter versions (when applicable) and on different operating systems.

 The results of the test execution are written into an interpreter specific directory under the ``atest/results`` directory.
 Temporary outputs created